MARTIMM/gnome-gtk3/docs/content-docs/reference/GObject/Object.md

   * %user-options; Any other user data in whatever type provided as one or more named arguments except for :start-time and :new-context.
 These arguments are provided to the user handler when the callback is invoked.

     There will always be one named argument `:$widget` which holds the class object on which the thread is started.
 The name 'widget' is therefore reserved.

-    The named attribute `:$widget` will be deprecated in the future.
-The name will be changed into `:$_widget` to give the user a free hand in user provided named arguments.
-The names starting with '_' will then be reserved to provide special info to the user.

     The following named arguments can be used in the callback handler next to the other user definable options;